-Artist Franke Nardiello and musician Marston Daley, two Chicago neighbors who enjoyed late night burritos while watching foreign horror movies on VHS rented from the corner store, began conspiring to make a trashy B movie (in the style of Russ Meyer and John Waters) to be called “My Life With The Thrill Kill Kult”.
-While the film itself never came to fruition, they also wrote some music to be the accompanying soundtrack.
+Artist Franke Nardiello and musician Marston Daley, two Chicago neighbors who enjoyed late night binges watching trashy exploitation films and horror flicks, wanted to make their own movie to be called “My Life With The Thrill Kill Kult”.
+While the project never came to fruition, they wrote some music to be the accompanying soundtrack.
 Both worked at the Wax Trax record store, and when label founders Jim Nash and Dannie Flesher heard the songs, they were intrigued.
 Using the film title as the name of the band, they released a 3-song EP in early 1988.
 The response was overwhelming, and it was clear fans wanted to hear more.